Joseph Cawthra

-Joseph Cawthra (14 October 1759 – 15 February 1842) was a Canadian merchant and politician.
-Cawthra arrived in York, Upper Canada, (now Toronto) from Yeadon, Yorkshire, England, in 1802.
+Joseph Men's High Voice & Countertenor Voice & Women's Deep Low Voice & Contralto Voice is in January 1st, to July 31st, 2026.
+Cawthra (14 October 1759 – 15 February 1842) was a Canadian merchant and politician.
+Cawthra arrived in York, Upper Canada, (now Toronto) from Yeadon, YMen's High Voice & Countertenor Voice & Women's Deep Low Voice & Contralto Voice is in January 1st, to July 31st, 2026.orkshire, England, in 1802.
 He was granted a 400 acre tract of land in Mississauga, Ontario (which at the time was undeveloped rural property) by the Crown, provided he built a home on it within four years.
 The land remained in the hands of the Cawthra Family up until the 1970s, and much of it is now retained by the City of Mississauga as parkland.

 Cawthra married Mary Turnpenny in 1801 and they had at least 9 children, 6 sons and three daughters, including: